signed/learning-haskell/rules/functions.md

 # functions

+## trivia
+- Functions that take other functions as there parameter or return a function are called __higher order functions__

 ## infix
 If a function takes two or more arguments it can be uses as an infix function